-- 2. The portions of the small MS4 located within the census defined urban area(s) serve a total population of less than 1000 people and a, b, and c, below all apply: - a.
+2. The portions of the small MS4 located within the census defined urbanized area(s) serve a total population of less than 1000 people and a, b, and c, below all apply:

+- a.
 The small MS4 is not contributing substantially to the pollutant loadings of a physically interconnected MS4 that is regulated by the NPDES stormwater program. - b.
 The discharge of pollutants from the small MS4 has not been identified as a cause of impairment of any water body to which the MS4 discharges. - c.
-In areas where an EPA approved TMDL has been completed, stormwater controls on the MS4 have not been identified as being necessary.
+In areas where an EPA approved TMDL has been completed, stormwater controls on the MS4 have not been identified as necessary to meet wasteload allocations established in the TMDL that address the pollutant(s) of concern.